pieterjandesmedt/vite-et-reves/content/captains-log/2020-04-08-going-south.md

 {{< two-images src1="IMG_9939.jpg" alt1="Pearls Rock" ratio1="16x9" src2="IMG_9950.jpg" alt2="Telescope Rock" ratio2="16x9" >}}

-After a pleasant half day of sailing, we arrived in Woburn Bay.
-We made a full circle around the island.
-We threw our anchor and it took hold for the first time.
+After a pleasant half day of sailing, we arrived in Woburn Bay before sunset.
+Since arriving here a month ago, we made a full circle around the island.
+We threw our anchor and it took hold the first time.
 Some sailing days are perfect.

 {{< image src="IMG_9959.jpg" alt="Sunset in Woburn Bay" ratio="16x9" >}}